nice-devone/nice-cxone-mobile-sdk-ios/README.md

 In this moment, you should be already connected to the Web Socket with SDK method `ConnectionProvider.connect()`.
 As already mentioned, it is not necessary to load previously created thread or create a new one without actual checking it.
 For single thread continue with following steps:

 1. Register `onChatUpdated(_:mode:)` and `onThreadUpdated(_:)` delegate methods in the manager.
 There are two scenarios:
-    a) No thread available and pre-chat has to be completed before creating a new thread – the SDK finished recover process without receiving any thread from the BE.
+    a) No thread available and pre-chat has to be completed before creating a new thread – the SDK finished recover process without receiving any thread from the backend.
 However, it was unable to create a new thread because channel configuration contains pre-chat to be completed.
 The host application is notified with `onChatUpdated(_:mode:)` delegate method so it can present a form of pre-chat survey custom fields and then provide it to the SDK via `ChatThreadListProvider.create(with:)` method.
     ```swift
     extension Manager: CXoneChatDelegate {